jkluse/forkify-final/README.md

 Recipe application with custom recipe uploads.

-This is a student project that demonstrates various JavaScript skills:
+This is my student project that demonstrates various JavaScript skills:

 - asyncronous functions that fetch API data from a 3rd party service
 - uses MVC software architecture pattern, so files are grouped into model, view, and controller JS files.